Why Wax Melts Need Time to Cure

 Yes, you read that right, a full 18 weeks.

-Most wax melts you find on the market are ready to go after 48 hours because they are made with a much lower fragrance load between 8 & 12%, mine are 30% fragrance loaded that's a whole lot of oil to bind.
+Most wax melts on the market are ready after 48 hours because they use a much lower fragrance load of around 8–12%.
+Mine are 30% fragrance loaded, which is a lot more oil for the wax to bind with and that takes real curing time.

 But those aren't the kind of melts I want to offer you.
 I want to give you something that's worth the wait, something that will make your nose do a happy dance every single time.